GeorgeCrossIV/AstraDB-Vector-Search-Yelp-Data/README.md

 - Run the embed.py script to embed the Yelp reviews.
 - Run the move_files.py script to distribute the csv files into manageable upload chunks for the dsbulk tool.
 - Run the load-all-yelp-data.sh to load the data via dsbulk.
-- Note: This process is very process and time consuming.
+- Note: This process is very process intensive and time consuming.

 ### Performance Testing
 - Employ [NoSql Bench](https://github.com/nosqlbench/nosqlbench) for performance metrics of the Yelp.Review table.